WP-Translations/wpt-custom-mo-file/readme.txt

 Yes, WPT Custom Mo File wih any WordPress theme and plugins.

+= Will WPT Custom Mo File work with any languages? =

+Yes, WPT Custom Mo File wih any WordPress supported languages.

 = Where can I request new features, report bugs or contribute to the project? =

 Bugs can be reported either in our support forum or preferably on the [WPT Custom Mo File GitHub repository](https://github.com/WP-Translations/wpt-custom-mo-file/issues).